balenaltd/handbook/Scratch-Pad.md

 `btrfs-fix` addresses the image/container ID mismatch mentioned in the 'Removing orphaned subvolumes' section and should work in both older and newer (>=1.10) docker versions.
-`./fix.sh [device uuid]` will run DIAGNOSIS on specified production device, while running `./fix.sh --fix [device uuid]` attempt to fix the space issues on the device.
+`./fix.sh [device uuid]` will run diagnostics on specified production device, while running `./fix.sh --fix [device uuid]` will attempt to fix the space issues on the device.

 ### Fixing the Inability to Delete Files